 Academic Encounters – The Salon

 Where good opportunities arise we invite acquaintances and colleagues who are also friends to come to Switzerland with a selected group of their friends.
 Generally speaking, the guests consist of visiting professors who are teaching in Switzerland and are special guests at universities in Switzerland, are holding lectures at Swiss societies or are traveling during their university vacations.
 Each invited speaker is given free reign in choosing what guests to invite.
 The host will normally invite between 5 and 20 friends and colleagues of his choice.
 Most of the guests and friends and acquaintances of Jens Drolshammer.
+These events were deliberately reduced after the retirement in 2009.

 The emphasis is on direct engagement.
 The discussions are informal and not open to the public.
 These encounters aim to contribute to providing hosts with an international presence in Zurich and attempt to expand and improve on existing networks.
 We want guests who have come to this country to enjoy their stay with us.